home page | capeverdeinfo.org.uk forum »

 Ideal for fish eaters and vegetarians

-Rice is imported from the US and Portugal and frozen chickedn from Brazil.
-Good frozen meat used to be available from Sotu Africa but as SAA has diverted its Atlanta-Joburg flights, this source has been replaced by less apetising meat from Brazil.
+Rice is imported from the US and Portugal and frozen chicken from Brazil.
+Good frozen meat is available from South Africa courtesy of Delta Airlines flights .
 Very few cattle are kept on the islands although you will see a forlorn decapitated cow`s head on the open air market.
+Pigs, sheep, chicken and goats are produced on the islands with most vegetation and can be found on the others for sale - sometimes whole.

-The national dish cachupa derives, amazingly enough from an English recipe called ketchup.
-This must have been well before Mr Heinz degrade it and put it into a bottle.
+The national dish, cachupa derives, amazingly enough from an English recipe called ketchup.
+This must have been well before Mr Heinz degraded it and put it into a bottle.
 It consists of rice, tomatoes and usually either small pieces of fish or chicken.
 It is good value at around £3 in local restaurants and can make a nice breakfast with a fried egg on top.

 The other main dish is white fish, cooked wih potatoes rice and carrots.
 Most Cape Verdean dishes feature both potatoes and rice.
 Beans - black, white, red or brown - are available in profusion, imported in bulk from Portugal.